yandex-cloud/docs/en/compute/operations/image-create/upload.md

       1. Confirm that you want to create the resources.

-      Afterwards, all the necessary resources are created in the specified folder.
-You can check that the resources are there with the correct settings using the [management console]({{ link-console-main }}).
+      Once you are done, all the resources you need will be created in the specified folder.
+You can check whether the resources are there, as well as verify their settings, using the [management console]({{ link-console-main }}).

 - API